-A.N FOCUS AREA TITLE C&C PRINCIPLES 13 6.
-Information on R&I Services, rules and procedures aligned with the C&C Dissemination Plan of the R&I Catalogue of Information and Services 2, 3, 4, 6, 7, 8, 32
+A A.No.
+FOCUS AREA TITLE C&C PRINCIPLES Dissemination Plan of the R&I Catalogue of Information and Services 2, 3, 4, 6, 7, 8, 32

 An specific dissemination plan of the UOC R&I Catalogue of Information and Services targeted to R1-R2/R3-R4 will be developed in conjunction with the Internal Communication Unit.
 The dissemination plan will pay specific attention to the gaps and needs identified, particularly for principles 2 (Ethical principles), 3 (Professional responsibility), 4 (Professional attitude), 6 (Accountability), 7 (Good practice in research), 8 (Dissemination, exploitation of results), and 32 (Co-authorship).